solace-iot-team/async-apim-analytics/docs/source/quickstart-content/reference.rst

 :AMAX_SERVER_USERNAME:

   The username of the API Management Analytics server administrator.
-If not set, the metrics endpoint is unsecured.

 :AMAX_SERVER_PASSWORD:

   The password of the API Management Analytics server administrator.
-If not set, the metrics endpoint is unsecured.

 :AMAX_SERVER_LOGGER_LOG_LEVEL: